johntribbia/bouldergearlab/content/about.md

 ---
 title: ""
-date: 2024-12-23
+date: 2025-12-23
 banner: "/img/about/image_1.jpg"
 ---
 <img src="/img/about/image_1.jpg" alt="Description" style="max-width: 700px; border: 2px solid #000000ff;">

 ## Testing Gear Where It Matters Most

 **Boulder Gear Lab** is built on hundreds of thousands of miles run and biked, and millions of vertical feet gained across the U.S. and around the world.
-Boulder Gear Lab is an authority on running shoes, bikes, cycling gear, and outdoor equipment - delivering honest, data-driven reviews for athletes and adventurers who demand real answers, not marketing hype.
+We deliver honest gear reviews for athletes and adventurers who demand real answers, not marketing hype.

-**John Tribbia** and has spent his professional career and passion of the outdoors at the intersection of data science and the outdoor industry.
-By day, he's a Data Scientist at Google currently leading AI model evaluation.
-But his expertise in gear doesn't come from analysis alone — it comes from decades in the trenches of the outdoor industry and on the trails themselves.
+**John Tribbia** has spent his career at the intersection of data science and the outdoor industry.
+By day, he's a Data Scientist at Google leading AI model evaluation.
+But his gear expertise comes from decades in the outdoor industry and on the trails themselves—not from spreadsheets alone.

 <img src="/img/about/image_2.jpg" alt="Description" style="max-width: 400px; border: 2px solid #000000ff;">